impossibledreams/wc-external-variations/readme.txt

 == Upgrade Notice ==
 Added ability to retrieve variation attributes and data elements within the "[wcev_var_field]" shortcode.
+Added a check to make sure external variations cannot be added to the cart if Javascript fails.

 == Changelog ==

 = 1.0.11 =
 * Added ability to retrieve variation attributes and data elements within the "[wcev_var_field]" shortcode.
+* Added a check to make sure external variations cannot be added to the cart if Javascript fails.
+* Minor cleanup of internationalization code

 = 1.0.10 =
 * Fixed conflict with the Product Bundles extension